Regularized Contrastive Pre-training for Few-shot Bioacoustic Sound Detection: Related Work

 \section{Related Work}

-We highlight in this section various works in the literature of bioacoustic sound event detection and classification, few-shot in this context, as well as representation learning.
 The DCASE community propose a benchmark for BSED that consists in detecting animal vocalizations in audio recordings given only five annotated examples~\cite{nolasco2023}.
-Liu et al.~\cite{surrey} use prototypical networks on the concatenation of per-channel energy normalization and delta mel-frequency cepstral coefficients, and trained on extra animal data from Audioset to increase generalization.
+Liu et al.~\cite{surrey} use prototypical networks on the concatenation of per-channel energy normalization and delta mel-frequency cepstral coefficients, and trained on extra animal data from AudioSet~\cite{audioset} to increase generalization.
 Tang et al.~\cite{tang2022} use a frame-level approach using semi-supervised learning to exploit unlabeled query data.
 Our previous work~\cite{moummad} shows the strong performance of supervised contrastive pre-training followed by cross-entropy linear classification.
 Yan et al.~\cite{yan2023} improve over their previous work~\cite{tang2022} by adding target speaker voice activity detection to form a multi-task frame-level system, and by adding a transformer encoder in their model architecture.

 MetaAudio~\cite{metaaudio} is a few-shot audio classification benchmark with diverse audio types (including bioacoustics).
-This work doesn't address classification and reserves it for future research.
-BirdNet~\cite{birdnet} identifies 984 bird species using data from various sources.
-Ghani et al.~\cite{ghani2023} investigate audio model transfer to bioacoustic tasks.
-They find that bird data pre-training outperforms general audio.
+Our work doesn't address classification and reserves it for future research.
+BirdNet~\cite{birdnet}, a deep learning system trained on diverse data sources to identify 984 bird species, and Google Perch\footnote{https://tfhub.dev/google/bird-vocalization-classifier/4}, another model trained on an extensive bird corpus, have shown superior transferability for few-shot bioacoustic classification tasks when compared to models trained on generic audio datasets such as AudioSet~\cite{audioset}, as demonstrated by Ghani et al.~\cite{ghani2023}.

 The litterature of representation learning has shown great transfer performance thanks to CL~\cite{simclr, scl, uclser}.
 Regularized methods constrain the embeddings to have non-redundant information by measuring the cross-correlation between the representations of two views~\cite{bt}, decorrelating the feature variables from each other~\cite{vicreg}, or by maximizing the total coding rate of the features~\cite{emp, mcrr}.
-The combination of contrastive and regularized methods have not been yet explored.
-We study them in the context of transfer learning for few-shot bioacoustic sound event detection.
+The combination of contrastive and regularized methods has not been yet explored.
+We investigate them in the context of transfer learning for few-shot bioacoustic sound event detection.